 Just as scheduling is an iterative process to sequence all work within a prescribed period of performance, budgeting is also an iterative process for distributing or time phasing the budget to accomplish the work within the authorized project value.
-On contracts with the government, the current and future funding profile can impact this time phasing.
+Funding should not be confused with budget on government contracts.
+The current and future funding profile can impact the budget time phasing.
 The result of these processes is the establishment of the performance measurement baseline (PMB).